Fire in Okefenokee wildlife refuge prompts evacuations in Georgia

 - Fire scorches about 130,000 acres

-- A lighting bolt started the fire on April 6
+- A lightning bolt started the fire on April 6

 (CNN)A mandatory evacuation was ordered and classes canceled as hundreds of firefighters battled a massive wildfire Monday near the southeastern Georgia town of St. George, officials said.

-The blaze was only 12 percent contained Sunday since April 6 when a lighting bolt ignited it at the Okefenokee National Wildlife Refuge, fire officials said.
+The blaze was only 12 percent contained Sunday since April 6 when a lightning bolt ignited it at the Okefenokee National Wildlife Refuge, fire officials said.

 More than 130,000 acres are scorched by the fire, InciWeb fire information shows.